-Revenue for the three months ended September 30, 2021 was \$17.2 million, which represents an increase of \$3.9 million, or 29%, from \$13.3 million for the three months ended September 30, 2020.
+Revenue for the year ended December 31, 2021 was \$69.4 million, which represents an increase of \$21.1 million, or 44%, from \$48.3 million for the year ended December 31, 2020.
 The increase in revenue was primarily due to an increase in the Company's CPG business and retail operations.
-The Company's wholesale biomass and wholesale CPG revenue increased by \$2.4 million, or 26%, for the three months ended September 30, 2021 as compared to the three months ended September 30, 2020.
-Wholesale CPG revenue increased \$3.5 million due to strong consumer and distribution acceptance of the Glass House Farms brand.
-Wholesale biomass revenue declined by \$1.1 million as wholesale cannabis pricing dropped significantly between the two quarters.
-If wholesale cannabis pricing remained consistent between the two quarters, an additional \$4.1 million in revenue would have been recognized for the three months ended September 30, 2021.
-The Company's cannabis retail dispensaries grew revenue, increasing \$1.4 million, or 37%, in retail sales during the three months ended September 30, 2021 compared to retail sales during the comparative period in the prior year.
-This increase was primarily attributable to an additional retail location being opened during the first quarter of 2021, which retail location reported \$1.7 million in net retail revenue for the three months ended September 30, 2021, compared to nil for the comparative period.
+The Company's wholesale biomass and wholesale CPG revenue increased by \$13.9 million, or 41%, for the year ended December 31, 2021 as compared to the year ended December 31, 2020.
+The Company's cannabis retail dispensaries grew revenue, increasing \$7.2 million, or 50%, in retail sales during the year ended December 31, 2021 compared to retail sales during the comparative prior year.
+This increase was primarily attributable to an additional retail location being opened during the first quarter of 2021, which reported \$6.8 million in net retail revenue for the year ended December 31, 2021, compared to nil for the comparative prior year.